alsdn9342/BookList/README.md

 ## Desciption

-It Archives book properties including name, author, ISBN in MS SQL by operating as CRUD and shows Data table in browser.
+It archives book properties including name, author, ISBN in MS SQL by operating as CRUD and shows Data table in browser.

 ## Technology stacks